 Next, make sure that you are logged in either as the Administrator user or as a member of the Administrators group.
 You cannot install LISTSERV unless you have administrative control of the computer.

 The kit is a self-contained, self-extracting setup kit that includes all of the files you will need for the installation.
 Simply run LISTSERV-LITE.EXE from a DOS prompt or double-click on it in Windows Explorer to start the installation and follow the script.

 The installation script will ask whether or not you want to go ahead and configure the LISTSERV server.
 You MUST do a basic server configuration at install time or the installer will exit, but bear in mind that a more complex configuration can be done after finishing the installation, if necessary.
 For the basic configuration done at install time, you will need to have the information discussed below for NODE, SMTP_FORWARD, and POSTMASTER.
 (Note: This basic configuration step is skipped for upgrades, which are assumed to be already configured.)

 Configuring the server after installation is done via the web administration interface.
 Log in as a LISTSERV administrator, and choose Server Administration/Site Configuration/Site Configuration to enter the web-based configurator.

-It should be noted that the MAIN\SITE.CFG file is now used only for initial startup; changes made via the web configurator are written to a platform-independent file which is maintained by LISTSERV and which should not be hand-edited.
+It should be noted that the MAIN\SITE.CFG file is now used only for initial startup and for certain settings which need to be read in immediately when LISTSERV starts; changes made via the web configurator are written to a platform-independent file which is maintained by LISTSERV and which should not be hand-edited.

 In addition, the old SITE.EXE configuration GUI is no longer supported or provided (because it operates on the MAIN\SITE.CFG file).
 If you have a copy from a previous installation, it should not be used, and L-Soft recommends that it simply be deleted along with SITE.HLP and SITEDATA.FILE.